-Pukeoware Senior School recommends that students in Years Five to Eight bring their own device to school.
-Having their own device has a positive effect within the senior classes as students do not need to share, and they can access their timetable and lessons from their own device.
+Pukeoware Middle and Senior School recommends that students in Years Four to Eight bring their own device to school.
+This year we have included Year 4s, as an option for parents.
+Students having their own device has a positive effect within the Middle and Senior classes as students do not need to share, and they can access their timetable and lessons from their own device.

 Specific Device Specifications

-Student are NOT to have Android, Chromebooks or iPads as these are not compatible with Office 365.
+Students are NOT to have Android, Chromebooks or iPads as these are not compatible with Pukeoware Office 365.

 Are there any retailers who are offering discounted devices?